 Passive Cooling

-Passive cooling was incorporated in the C&P house at North Curl Curl through the use of louvres – The louvres catch the ocean breeze and create gentle cross ventilation throughout the house.
+Louvres incorporate passive cooling into the C&P House at North Curl Curl, catching the ocean breeze to create gentle cross ventilation throughout the house.

 Passive Heating

-Passive heating uses heat directly from the sun and is the least expensive way to heat your home.
-The design aims to keep out the summer sun and let in the winter sun while ensuring the buildings overall thermal performance retains that heat in winter but allows it to escape in summer.
-It requires careful attention to the northern orientation of daytime living areas, passive shading of glass, appropriate glass areas on northern façades, thermal mass for storing heat, insulation and draught sealing and climate-appropriate glazing solution.
+Passive heating is the least expensive way to heat your home.
+It leverages a building’s materials and orientation to trap and store heat from the sun, maximising exposure to the sun in winter while minimising it in summer.
+The building’s thermal performance is optimised to retain heat in the cooler months and deflect it in summer.
+This approach requires careful attention to the northern orientation of daytime living areas, as well as appropriate use of glass areas on northern façades, passive shading, thermal mass for storing heat, insulation and draught sealing, and climate-appropriate glazing solutions.

 Solar Shading

-Solar shading is used to identify several systems that control the amount of heat and light admitted into the building from the sun.
-As a result, solar shading methods significantly reduce the cost of energy usage.
+Solar shading controls the amount of heat and light admitted into the building from the sun, significantly reducing the need for air conditioning.
+Eaves and awnings are typical examples.
+Passive shading is often a simple and inexpensive way to cool your home; however, to be effective it has to work with a building’s orientation and the changing angle of the sun throughout the year.
 For northern elevations, eaves are the simplest and least expensive shading method.
-Fixed horizontal shading devices can also maximise solar access to north-facing glass throughout the year without requiring any user effort; however, good orientation is essential for effective passive shading.
+Fixed horizontal shading devices can also maximise solar access to north-facing glass throughout the year without requiring any user effort.

-Solar shading was incorporated in the C&P House at North Curl Curl through timber batten brise soleil.
-This method allows the low winter sun to penetrate deep into the rooms, providing natural warmth and preventing summer overheating.
+A timber batten brise soleil provides solar shading for C&P House at North Curl Curl.
+This method allows the low winter sun to penetrate deep into the home, providing natural light and warmth, while preventing overheating in summer when the sun is high.

 If you would like to know more about Passive Cooling, Passive Heating and Solar Shading, please don’t hesitate to contact us.
 We are experts in the sustainability field and love to answer your questions, especially our very own, Certified Passive House Designer and Consultant, Carole Huard!